-Software Copyright Certificates in China | AppInChina
+The Complete Guide to Software Copyright Certificates in China

 - Register with your Chinese subsidiary if you already have one.
 The process is a little cumbersome, though we can solve that by applying for it on your behalf.
 We can do all the necessary paperwork and coordination with the authorities while ensuring that your Chinese subsidiary is the legal owner of the SCC.

-- AppInChina can apply for your SCC under our license as we are a Wholly Foreign-Owned Enterprise based in Beijing.
-In this circumstance, we would be listed as the official publisher of your app in China, but do not worry: We have a detailed contract which ensures that while we are holding the SCC on your behalf, you retain full control, ownership, and copyright of your app.
-The majority of our clients prefer this method because it’s generally easier and less complicated.
+- AppInChina can apply for your SCC under our Chinese entity.
+In this circumstance, we would be listed as the official publisher of your app in China, but we have a detailed contract which ensures that while we are holding the SCC on your behalf, you retain full control, ownership, and copyright of your app.
+The majority of our clients prefer this method because it’s generally the easiest and least complicated.

 - It is possible to apply for the SCC under a foreign entity by notarizing your company’s business license through the Ministry of Foreign Affairs and the Chinese Embassy in the U.S. (for U.S.-based companies), which can take at least 2 to 3 months.
-However, we do not recommend this because many of the top Chinese app stores require the name on the app store account and the Software Copyright Certificate to match each other.
-So although it can be done, your app can not be published on many of the major Chinese app stores which defeats the purpose of registering your app in China.
+However, we do not usually recommend obtaining an SCC using the credentials of a foreign entity for a variety of reasons, not the least of which is that it is complicated and time-consuming.
+When opening an app store account before publishing apps, many top Chinese app stores do not accept business licenses from foreign companies as proof of legitimacy.
+As a result, the SCC obtained under your foreign entity will not be usable when distributing your app on some of the major Chinese Android app stores.

 How can AppInChina help?